8. Creating Functions¶

 # Add two numbers and return the results def sum_two_numbers(a, b): result = a + b return result

 This only gets us half-way there.
 Because if we call the function now, not much happens.
-The numbers get added.
-They get returned to us.
-But we do nothing with the result.
+Take a look at this example:

 # This doesn't do much, because we don't capture the result sum_two_numbers(22, 15)